Course of Study for the Transformative Leadership Program

 TLD 6635: Transformative Leadership: Leading Ourselves Among Others (3 units)

-This course serves as the first Capstone Project in the program.
+TThis course serves as the first capstone project in the program.
 It provides students the opportunity to articulate their leadership philosophy, gives them feedback on their actual practice of leadership through a 360 feedback process, teaches them the skills to give (and receive) a 360 feedback, and teaches them how to develop their own vision of their role as leaders.

 TLD 7562: The Power of Partnership (3 units)